any-docs/css/content/guides/scroll-driven_animations/timelines/index.md

 ### Regular CSS animations: default document timeline

 Setting `animation-timeline` explicitly to `auto`, or omitting the property and allowing it to default to `auto`, sets the timeline to be the default document timeline.
-When set to this default value, the animation's progress is determined by the {{cssxref("animation-duration")}}, the {{cssxref("animation-delay")}}, and how much time has passed since the animation was associated with the element via the `animation-name` property.
+When set to this default value, the animation's progress is determined by the `animation-duration`, the `animation-delay`, and how much time has passed since the animation was associated with the element via the `animation-name` property.
 The time-based document timeline is the timeline traditionally associated with CSS animations.

 ```css live-sample___regular
 :checked ~ .container > .item {